EmilioPeJu/panda-yocto-proposal/README.md

 The images are:
 - `initramfs.cpio.tar`: it contains the needed packages to mount and move to the definitive rootfs.
-- `packages.ext4`: definitive rootfs, it contains system packages and panda packages including all the flavors of FMCs.
-Even though it is called `packages.ext4` for convenience, this is actually `petalinux-image-minimal.ext4` with the panda packages added (and possibly some extra system packages).
+- `packages.squashfs`: definitive rootfs, it contains system packages and panda packages including all the flavors of FMCs.
+Even though it is called `packages.squashfs` for convenience, this is actually `petalinux-image-minimal.squashfs` with the panda packages added (and possibly some extra system packages).
+The filesystem was decided to be squashfs for many reasons.
+    - Size is less than half the original size, therefore now it fits in the fat32 partition of an old panda SD card, simplifying upgrade.
+    - The blocks are integrity checked and corruption can be detected.
+    - The file can be hashed to check for corruption, while in other filesystem like ext4, the hash changes with normal use, given that it writes metadata even mounting read-only.
 - `changes.ext4`: Initially it doesn't exist and it is the created (empty) by the init script.

-Having all the packages in `packages.ext4` is better to ensure that all the parts are consistent with each other.
+Having all the packages in `packages.squashfs` is better to ensure that all the parts are consistent with each other.

 This structure supports requirements Req 1, Req 2, Req 3 and Req 4.